thruthesky/fireflutter/README.md

 ## Security rules

+### Firestore security rules

-Security rules are under `/firebase/firestore/firestore.rules`.
+Security rules for firestore are under `/firebase/firestore/firestore.rules`.

 Copy [the security rules of fireflutter](https://raw.githubusercontent.com/thruthesky/fireflutter/main/firebase/firestore/firestore.rules) and paste it in your firebase project.
 You may need to copy only the parts of the necessary security rules.